sungry/Language-Tracker/README.md

 Language-Tracker
 ================

-Language-Tracker offers a place to store information and document progress in language learning in order to stay motivated and learn daily.
+Language-Tracker offers a place to store information and document progress in language learning in order to stay motivated and learn daily. **This repository is in progress.
+Currently converting Backbone/jQuery to Angular.
+Stay tuned!**

-# Features #
+# Future Features #
   1. Document progress
   2. View progress over time
   3. Set reminders